Perspectives

 Inflation

-(Equity indices are nine-month returns excluding dividends)
+(Equity indices are three-month returns excluding dividends)

 - Warren Buffett